speudusa/intro-to-programming-csharp-wiki/Lesson-2-(Booleans-&-Conditionals-&-Debugging).md

 1. How to use ``Console.WriteLine`` to help debug code
 1. How to use ``TryParse`` to help with user input

+## Announcements

+* Check with your class Candidate Engagement Manager for any announcements.

+### Part-Time Students
+* Note the due date for the first graded assignment (should be 2 - 4 weeks away).
+* The assignment will be active in Canvas soon, and the students will know enough after lesson 2 to begin the first part of the assignment.

+### Full-Time Students
+* Welcome to Day 2!
+* Assignment 1 will be introduced on Day 5

 ## Large Group Time (Instructor Notes)

-### Announcements

-1. Note the due date for the first graded assignment (should be 2 - 4 weeks away).
-1. The assignment will be active in Canvas soon, and the students will know enough after lesson 2 to begin the first part of the assignment.

 ### Lesson 2 Topics That Require More Attention